Harman212005/Rail-Intro-Project/dog_adoption_system/README.md

 - View detailed information about each dog including photos
 - Search dogs by breed, age, or availability
 - View adoption history and owner information
-- Navigate through paginated lists of dogs and owners
+- Navigate through paginated lists of dogs and owners.